SpryBTS/kubernetes-nagios/README.md

 Some checks for Kubernetes clusters, which can be use with Nagios, Zabbix, Icinga, or any other monitoring system that can be configured to use an external shell script.

 Too much remaining from colebrooke's work to really be its own thing, too much changed to really be the same.

 Rrefactored to:

-  - simplified single line output for checks
+  - give simplified single line output for checks
   - provide some basic stats output for checks
   - use token authentication for k8s API
   - remove option to use kubectl instead